Calls for Rishi Sunak to suspend Tory MP for endorsing Reform’s Lee Anderson

 Following this, Mr Fletcher took to social media to endorse Mr Anderson as Ashfield’s “greatest champion”, adding he needs to be back in Westminster after the election.

-This has drawn criticism from the Liberal Democrats who claimed even Conservative MPs do not want the party to succeed at the general election.
+This has drawn criticism from opposition parties, with the Liberal Democrats claiming even Conservative MPs do not want the party to succeed at the general election.

+Labour’s Anneliese Dodds has written to chairman of the Conservative Party Richard Holden calling on the party to take action.

 Announcing his non-aggression pact, Mr Anderson said he will not campaign against Tory MPs Ben Bradley (Mansfield), Brendan Clarke-Smith (Bassetlaw), Marco Longhi (Dudley North) and Mr Fletcher.